This article was updated in July 2022.

 - Avoid exclusive language that may be only relatable to certain people.

-Consider instructing speakers to diversify the stories in their examples or their speeches.
+Consider instructing speakers to include diversity and inclusion activities and expand the stories in their examples or their speeches.
 Consistently referencing Bill Gates, Elon Musk, and Steve Jobs to illustrate a point–for example–perpetuates the idea that leaders in tech come from similar backgrounds.

-Building a diverse event takes a combination of intention, creativity, strategization, and resourcefulness.
+Producing diversity and inclusion event ideas takes a combination of intention, creativity, strategy, and resourcefulness.

 Ensuring that your events are diverse–from the speakers to the audience members–will foster a more memorable and meaningful experience than an event repeatedly frequented by the same homogenous group.